Consolidating 1

 Every enterprise tech stack contains a diverse mix of software and systems designed to handle financial and business tasks, complicated analytics and industry-specific functionality.
 From ERPs and legacy software to workload automation and schedulers, an organization’s tech stack is complex, requiring skilled IT resources to execute business-critical tasks.

 To drive greater operational efficiency and agility, many IT leaders have implemented workload automation platforms.
-These platforms offer easily-realized benefits — saving the valuable time of your IT team from manual tasks while giving you the ability to create end-to-end workflows, improve visibility and control over workflows, reduce lag time in processes and more.
+These platforms offer easily-realized benefits: saving your IT team’s valuable time while giving you the ability to create end-to-end workflows, improve visibility and control over workflows, reduce lag time in processes and more.

-But for many reasons, many organizations have ended up with multiple workload automation platforms and schedulers — reducing the efficiency gains they originally sought.
+But many organizations have ended up with multiple workload automation platforms and schedulers, reducing the efficiency gains they originally sought.
 Now is the time to identify these duplicate systems and consolidate them into one robust, comprehensive platform.
 The improved productivity, efficiency and control this delivers will become your next competitive advantage.

 With the business-critical processes that workload automation platforms run, considering a major consolidation project requires some research and planning.
 Identifying all the schedulers running across the departments, divisions and companies within a global organization is a major task.

-These disparate systems bring with them several key challenges — requiring multiple IT teams with different skill sets to manage each platform, incompatible processes that may not meet company standards or best practices, an inability to automate across multiple systems, and the lack of a business-wide picture of automation reach and efficacy.
+These disparate systems bring with them several key challenges: multiple IT teams with different skill sets having to manage each platform, incompatible processes that may not meet company standards or best practices, an inability to automate across multiple systems and the lack of a business-wide picture of automation reach and efficacy.

 Building a clear, complete picture of the current state of your automation will help you determine exactly what you can gain by consolidation — for your people, infrastructure, available resources and end results.